Infraste03/KGE_RS/ablation_study/step4_alternate_results/README.md

 └── fashion_v1/
 ```

+The directory name `fashion_v1/` is a historical internal identifier retained
+for reproducibility.
+In the paper and in the reader-facing documentation, this
+experimental setting is referred to as **Fashion-Random**.

-The two subdirectories correspond to the two domains for which Stage 2
+The two subdirectories contain the Stage 2 ablation outputs for the B2B and
-ablation outputs are currently stored here.
+Fashion-Random experimental settings.

 ## B2B Results